dustywhite7/Econ8310/SlidesCode/5 - Random Forest.md

 Why is this a bad idea?
 - A single person (algorithm?) making a decision can easily make an error of judgement.
-- If we choose a Nero, we end up with Rome in flames
+- If we choose a Nero, we end up with Rome in flames*

+<sub>*History suggests this was not really Nero's fault, but the point still stands</sub>

 ---